 Marine conservation volunteer in Seychelles | January 2018

-Bachelor of Arts in Communications | Philadelphia University | 2016″
+Bachelor of Arts in Communications | Philadelphia University | 2016

-Discussing your volunteer work in an interview
+Discussing your intern or volunteer work in an interview

-For anyone new to working, or trying to break into a different field, volunteering is a credible substitute for paid work.
-Use your volunteering to show that you are a passionate and motivated individual, with both practical experience and well-established soft skills.
+For anyone new to working, or trying to break into a different field, interning or volunteering is a credible substitute for paid work.
+Use your experience to show that you are a passionate and motivated individual, with both practical experience and well-established soft skills.

-Essentially, you can use volunteering experience in a response in the same way you would talk about paid work.
+Essentially, you can use interning or volunteering experience in a response in the same way you would talk about paid work.
 Here’s an example of how to use your volunteer experience to answer an interview question:

 Question: Why are you a good fit for this role?

 Response: I’m the perfect candidate for this role because I know how to think on my feet and communicate well with others.
-While volunteering in Laos teaching English, I worked in a fast-paced environment alongside people from a range of different cultures.
+While volunteering in Laos teaching English, I worked in a fast-paced environment alongside people from a range of different cultural backgrounds.
 Although volunteer tasks were clearly delegated, I had to be able to adapt to any unexpected changes in the schedule and adjust my work accordingly.